mital2021/readme-generator/README.md

 No test was done

 ## License
-Boost
+Apache

 ## Questions

 If you have any questions, feel free to email me: mitalg0717@gmail.com

-Feel free to check out my Github Repository (https://github.com/mital2021)
+Feel free to check out my Github Repository (https://github.com/Mital2021)

-## Screenshot of my application